Written by Manya Pandey, a first-year undergraduate student.

 Why play Ludo?

-On the surface of it, ludo looks like a game of chance, but it’s somewhat a strategy-oriented play which promotes critical thinking and spatial reasoning.
+On the surface, ludo looks like a game of chance, but it’s a strategy-oriented game promoteing critical thinking and spatial reasoning.

-The dice may award unwarranted digits but each move is in the player’s hands, the choice to capture an opponent or to stand on a safe square lies entirely in individual control.
+The dice may award unwarranted digits but each move is in the player’s hands, the choice to capture an opponent or to stand on a safe square depends entirely on the individual.

 In fact, African ludo has a lot of additional rules that increase the difficulty levels of the game.
 We have discussed such interesting global variations in a later section covering some fun facts about ludo.